-If there have been changes to the respondent's household composition in terms of new member(s) joining the household, then you will be required add new member(s) and provide their details.
-If any of the prefilled members have left the household, then you must indicate the reason why the person(s) left the household.

-S2Q1 The question will be prefilled with all the names of household members that were identified during the last face-to-face visit.
+- S2Q0B Ask the respondent if there are any new members of the household that have joined since the last interview.
+This could be new-borns, newlyweds, etc. If you are speaking to a new respondent, you may need to go through the list of prefilled members to identify if there are any members missing from the list.
+If there are any new member(s), then you will be required to add new member(s) to the household roster and provide their details. - The question will be prefilled with all the names of household members that were identified during the last face-to-face visit.
 Add the NAMES of ALL current household members that are not already on the list.
 Before recording new members, DOUBLE CHECK that they are not already on the list but are spelled differently.
 You can delete names of NEWLY ADDED members (e.g. if you accidentally recorded a person who does not meet the member conditions), but you CANNOT DELETE PRE-FILLED MEMBERS.
 When you complete this question, you MUST have ALL CURRENT household member listed.
-ANY PRE-FILLED MEMBERS in the list that are no longer household member will also be listed - they will be filtered out in the following questions.
+ANY PRE-FILLED MEMBERS in the list that are no longer household member will also be listed they will be filtered out in the following questions.